danieltikamori/danieltikamori/README.md

 # 👋 Hello!
-Welcome to my Github profile!
+Welcome to my GitHub profile!
-## My name is Daniel Tikamori and I'm a Solutions Architect!
+## My name is Daniel Tikamori and I'm a Solutions Architect working hard to help people get the most!

   <p align="right">
 <table width="100%">